Updated January 2026 · Official German Tax Rates · Free

 What is the average net salary in Germany?

-The median gross salary is ~3,480 Euro/month in 2026.
+The median gross salary is ~3,480 Euro/month in 2026 (Statistisches Bundesamt).
 After deductions in Tax Class 1 (single, no children), approximately 2,280 Euro net remains monthly.
-Hamburg and Bavaria have the highest average salaries.
+Salaries in Hamburg, Bavaria, and Baden-Württemberg are notably higher than the national median.

 What is the minimum wage in Germany 2026?